alob-mtc/serverless-framework/Readme.md

 - **Serverless Core**: A core runtime that handles function invocation, deployment, and lifecycle management
 - **Command-line Interface (CLI)**: A tool for creating, deploying, and managing serverless functions
 - **Authentication System**: User management for controlled access to serverless resources
+- **Function Namespacing**: Each user's functions are isolated in their own namespace

 Unlike cloud provider offerings, this framework runs entirely on your infrastructure, giving you complete control over your environment and functions.